gumstix/yocto-manifest/README.md

 Usually you have to create two partitions in your uSD: `boot` and `root`, and copy the bootloader and the root file system.
 Optionally you may want to create a swap partition.

-You can follow the instructions given here:
+If you are building for a Raspberry Pi, follow the instuctions below.
+Otherwise, you can follow the instructions given here:
     [Create Bootable MicroSD Card](https://www.gumstix.com/support/getting-started/create-bootable-microsd-card/ "Create Card")

+*For Raspberry Pi*

+Install bmap-tools:

+	$ sudo apt-get install bmap-tools

+Extract the image you built:

+	$ bzip2 -dfk <IMAGE FILENAME>.wic.bz2

+Flash the empty device:

+	$ sudo bmaptool copy --bmap <IMAGE FILENAME>.wic.bmap <IMAGE FILENAME>.wic /dev/<DEVICE NAME>

 Hooray you are done!